Table of Contents

 - Improving The Service Life of Your Hatch Lift Supports

 - What To Do When Your Hatch Lift Supports Fail

 - How To Install Your New Hatch Lift Supports

 - Order Toyota Prius Hatch Lift Supports Online

 You’re in a rush from the grocery store and want to get back home early before your kids are out of school.
 You pop your Toyota Prius hatch, grab the handle and lift, only to feel the full weight of the hatch.
-Well, your Toyota Prius hatch lift support just failed, and this comes with a risk factor of injury if you’re not careful enough.
-In fact, a malfunctioning or damaged hatch lift support can be a great inconvenience, especially when you want to load stuff into your boot.
+Well, your Toyota Prius hatch lift supports just failed.
+This comes with a risk factor of injury and possible damage to your car.
+In fact, a malfunctioning hatch lift support can be a great inconvenience, especially when you want to load stuff into your trunk.

-Most car owners rarely inspect their lift supports for performance issues, and only realize operational problems after it’s too late.
-Even for the most detail-oriented car owner, hatch lift supports can easily slip off the radar.
-Luckily, hatchback lift supports can easily be replaced in the safety of your own home.
-With some good research online, you can easily get great deals on the right lift supports for your Toyota Prius.
+Most car owners rarely inspect their hatch lift supports, also known as hatch gas springs, for performance issues, and only realize operational problems after it’s too late.
+Even for the most detail-oriented car owner, hatch lift supports can slip under the radar.
+Luckily, hatchback gas springs can easily be replaced in the safety of your own home.
+With some good research online, you can get great deals on the right lift supports for your Toyota Prius.

 Before we get into the details of how to change your Toyota Prius hatch lift supports, let's have a look at how they work, how you can improve their service life, what you should do when they fail, how to search for the right replacements, and how to install them correctly.